-During the course of the year, you will have the opportunity to spend time in focused areas related to IBD.
-The specific program will be tailored to your particular interests.
+During the course of the year, you have the opportunity to spend time in focused areas related to IBD.
+The fellowship is tailored to your particular interests.

-There is no after hours call responsibility during this fellowship.
+There is no after-hours call responsibility during this fellowship.

 One year is spent on focused training and research, so moonlighting is generally not allowed.